razbakov/symfony-responsive-image/README.md

 This will automatically:

-- Generate appropriate image sizes for each breakpoint
+- Generate appropriate image widths based on your design system's breakpoints
 - Create the correct srcset and sizes attributes
-- Use default breakpoint widths (sm: 640px, md: 768px, etc.)
+- Optimize image delivery for each viewport size

 The sizes syntax follows this pattern: